 Studies have shown that Tai chai enhances heart rate variability and can tilt the sympathovagal balance towards reduced sympathetic modulation.

-Exercise releases large amounts of neurotransmitter GABA(CNS inhibitor) in the brain, which instantly relaxes it by inhibiting stress and mood swings.
+Exercise releases large amounts of neurotransmitter GABA (CNS inhibitor) in the brain, which instantly relaxes vagus nerve by inhibiting stress and mood swings.

 High intensity interval training is more effective than repetitive sprints in improving post exercise vagus nerve function (Medicine and Science in Sports and Exercise 2008)